 Super red hours are the number of hours in the DNO Party’s super-red time band.

 The average kW/kVA and average kVAr/kVA figures are forecasts for the Charging Year, based on data from the most recent regulatory year for which data were available in time for setting charges for the Charging Year.
 Specifically, active and reactive power consumptions are averaged over a super-red time band, which is a seasonal time of day period determined by the DNO Party to reflect the time of peak, and then divided by the Maximum Import Capacity (averaged over the same financial year).
 If the DNO Party considers that the reactive consumption data relates to export rather than import (e.g. the average kVAr figure exceeds half of the Maximum Import Capacity) then the Maximum Import Capacity in the denominator should be replaced by the Maximum Export Capacity of the same Connectee.
 The average kVAr divided by kVA is restricted to be such that the combined active and reactive power flows cannot exceed the Maximum Import Capacity.

+6B.
+Generation credits

+Generation credits are determined as the sum of the individual credits calculated in paragraphs 6.4, 6.5 and 6.6 as follows:

+[p/kWh super-red export rate] = ARCC + OEACC + ATECC

+Where:

+ARCC = Avoided Reinforcement Cost Credit as determined in 6.4

+OEACC = Other Expenditure Avoided Cost Credit as determined in 6.5

+ATECC = Avoided Transmission Exit Charge Credit as determined in 6.6

 Charge 1 is applied to export charges as a credit.
 The credit is expressed as a negative charge rate in p/kWh and is applied in respect of active power units exported during the DNO Party’s super-red time band.
 The credit rate is set to zero for Connectees who are assigned an F Factor of zero.
 The credit rate is calculated as follows:

-[p/kWh super-red export rate] = -100*[Proportion eligible for charge 1 credits] * ([network charge 1 £/kVA/year] + [parent charge 1 £/kVA/year] + [grandparent charge 1 £/kVA/year]) * ([Chargeable export capacity] / [Maximum export capacity]) / [number of hours in the super-red time band]
+ARCC = -100*[Proportion eligible for charge 1 credits] * ([network charge 1 £/kVA/year] + [parent charge 1 £/kVA/year] + [grandparent charge 1 £/kVA/year]) * ([Chargeable export capacity] / [Maximum export capacity]) / [number of hours in the super-red time band]

 Where: